kyma-project/istio/README.md

 ## Istio Operator

 Istio Operator is a component of the Kyma runtime that handles the management and configuration of Istio Service Mesh.
-Within Istio Operator, Istio Controller is responsible for installing, uninstalling, and managing Istio.
-For more information, read the [Istio Controller documentation](/docs/user/00-overview/00-10-overview-istio-controller.md).
+Within Istio Operator, [Istio Controller](/docs/user/00-overview/00-10-overview-istio-controller.md) is responsible for installing, uninstalling, and upgrading Istio.

 ## Install Istio Operator and Istio from the latest release